-- Select the region where the target SLB instance resides.
+- Select the region of the target SLB instance.

-- Use one of the following methods to open the listener configuration wizard:
+- Use one of the following methods to start the listener configuration wizard:

 - On the Server Load Balancers page, click the ID of the target SLB instance.
 On the Listener tab, click Add Listener.

 Step 2: Configure the HTTP listener

 Perform the following operations to configure the HTTP listener.

 - In the Protocol and Listener step, specify the following information:

 Parameter Description Select Listener Protocol Select the protocol of the listener.